Strength Training for Synchronized Swimmers

 It’s graceful, it requires full makeup, and the routines are on-point.
 Synchronized swimming looks so easy as the swimmers glide through the pool, but it’s not just a smile-and-flip sport.
 Synchronized swimming is intense.
 We work with all athletes at COR, but few consistently smile during strenuous work…what a skill.
 When considering strength training for synchronized swimming, make sure you get an individualized program.

 The swimmers smile above the water, but what you don’t see is the power under the surface.
 Synchronized swimming is much more than an 8-year-old’s handstand in the pool.
-It demands strength, endurance, breath-holding, and precision with other teammates.
+It demands strength, endurance, breath control, and precision with other teammates.

 Whether you are a solo swimmer, part of a duo, or one of a trio or combo team, strength training for synchronized swimmers is important for power, endurance, and flexibility in the water.